Family Communications

 Lehigh Student Portal

 The Lehigh Student Portal (go.lehigh.edu/lehighportal) is a one-stop-shop for important information.
-On Tuesday, May 16, students will be given access to new information on the portal.
+On Tuesday, May 14, students will be given access to new information on the portal.
 This page is just for first-year students and has been created to help them keep everything organized using the Summer Checklist.
 The Summer Checklist includes links to forms they must complete, important information to review, etc. and will ensure they don't miss any important deadlines over the summer.
 This is not something you will have access to, but we want you to know that it exists to help your student stay organized.
 (It is important for students to learn these responsibilities early on, which is why they are the only ones who should be accessing their portal.)
 Please note that there is no set time the portal will go live - it is a process and we will send an email to the students when the content should have switched over.

 Email Reminder

-Your student’s Lehigh email address will be ready for use Tuesday, May 16.
-Beginning May 17, ALL official university communications will be sent to their Lehigh email.
+Your student’s Lehigh email address will be ready for use Tuesday, May 14.
+Beginning May 15, ALL official university communications will be sent to their Lehigh email.
 We tell them to check their Lehigh email account often.
 If your student shares they are not receiving information, please encourage them to check their Lehigh email account.

 Housing Information

-The Housing Contract is available for students on their Summer Checklist starting May 19.
+The Housing Contract is available for students on their Summer Checklist starting May 17.
 In this contract they will submit housing preferences (such as their roommate preferences, themed community, and gender preferences) and choose a meal plan.
-The deadline to complete this is June 9.
+The deadline to complete this is June 7.

 PreLUsion Registration

-If your student is interested in registering for one of our preLUsion programs, please note the link will go live at 3:00 PM EDT both on the summer checklist in the portal and on our prelusion webpage.
+If your student is interested in registering for one of our preLUsion programs, please note the link will go live at 3:00 PM EDT both on the summer checklist in the portal and on our preLUsion webpage.
 This is an attempt to accommodate a multitude of time zones.
 PreLUsion scholarships applications are also available NOW!

 Family Resources